Call Now For A Free Consultation

 • Real estate: Breach of Fiduciary Duties

-Relief and compensation from real estate agents or brokers may be sought through the agents’ errors and omissions’ insurance (as well as through other sources).
+Relief and compensation from real estate agents or brokers may be sought through the agents’ errors and omissions’ insurance (as well as through their brokerage and possibly other sources).

 What Are Some Key Issues To Consider When Reviewing A Contract To Purchase Real Property In California?

 The California Association of Realtors (C.A.R.) uses a standardized form that contains a lot of information and a lot of boxes to check when it comes to reviewing a contract for a real estate transaction, and these contracts are commonly used.
 Buyer and sellers face different issues.
-A buyer should have an option to take the title to the property in the name that is written down, whether it’s a husband and wife or a company, but it should also preserve the option to assign that contract.
-For example, it may be advantageous to assign a contract to a different entity, newly created entity, or a family trust.
-There are all kinds of circumstances where early on in the contract, the buyer wants to preserve the right to assign that contract.
-Read More
+A buyer should have an option to take the title to the property in the name that is written down, whether it’s a husband and wife or a company, or to their assignee, should they decide to create a trust or entity like an LLC to hold title.
+A seller would prefer to have an arbitration provision to decide disputes.
+Buyer or Seller should get legal advice, as agents often have their own interests at a higher concern than their client’s concerns.

-If you feel your broker or agent has breached their fiduciary duty to you, please contact us at (310) 477-7767 or fill out the form here to discuss your potential case today.
+If you feel your broker or agent has breached their fiduciary duty to you, or you have questions about what to do in the middle of a purchase or sale where you are having problems in escrow, please contact us at (310) 477-7767 or fill out the form here to discuss your potential case today.

 William W. Bloch, Esq.